yannbam/exa-mcp-server/README.md

 - **twitter_search**: Dedicated Twitter/X.com search that finds tweets, profiles, and conversations.
 - **company_research**: Comprehensive company research tool that crawls company websites to gather detailed information about businesses.
 - **crawling**: Extracts content from specific URLs, useful for reading articles, PDFs, or any web page when you have the exact URL.
+- **competitor_finder**: Identifies competitors of a company by searching for businesses offering similar products or services.

 You can choose which tools to enable by adding the `--tools` parameter to your Claude Desktop configuration: